Skip to content

 We can use schema to enforce type-safety on WebSockets, just like a normal route.

 Eden.subscribe returns EdenWebSocket which extends the WebSocket class with type-safety.
-The syntax is identical with the WebSocket
+The syntax is identical to WebSocket.

-If more control is need, EdenWebSocket.raw can be accessed to interact with the native WebSocket API.
+If more control is needed, EdenWebSocket.raw can be accessed to interact with the native WebSocket API.

 File Upload

-You may either pass one of the following to the field to attach file:
+You may pass any of the following to the field to attach a file:

 • File